 - Best for Older Horses: Broadstone Equine Insurance

-Why We Chose It: Markel works with a network of exclusive insurance agents that specialize in horse breeds and disciplines to give you a custom quote for your exact needs.
-They offer the most comprehensive coverage options available for most personal and business equine activities.
+Why We Chose It: Markel has specialized in offering coverage for specific horse breeds and disciplines to give you a custom quote for your exact needs.
+They offer the most comprehensive coverage options available for most personal and commercial business equine activities.

-Specialized associate team that can craft a policy tailored to your horse
+Specialized team that can craft a policy tailored to your horse, equine business, or farm

-Options for private and commercial horse owners, riders, trainers, farriers, and farm owners
+Options for private and commercial horse owners, instructors, trainers, farriers, and farm owners

 Quotes and claim filing available online